fermmm/group-date-client-rn/README.md

 ### Troubleshooting

-  If you see any error you can try if this command fixes it, specially if everything was working and one day for no apparent reason the simulator stops working properly:
+  If you see any error on the console you can try if this command fixes it, specially if everything was working and one day for no apparent reason it doesn't work anymore:

   ```npm run reinstall-pods```